 |CHSM-708||Culture and Heritage Customer Relationship Management||Story Arts Centre|

 |CHSM-711||Municipal Cultural Planning||Story Arts Centre|

 |CHSM-713||Issues in Heritage, Museums and Galleries||Story Arts Centre|

 |CHSM-714||Culture and Heritage Industry Field Placement||Story Arts Centre|

-- You will learn from professionals who have current knowledge of the industry.
+- You learn from professionals who have current knowledge of the industry.

-- Training will be complemented by a second-semester, 14-week field placement that you will attend three days per week.
+- Training is complemented by a second-semester, 14-week field placement that you attend three days per week.

-- The Story Arts Centre will provide opportunities to collaborate with the students in photography, film and television, music, art and theatre programs.
+- The Story Arts Centre provides opportunities to collaborate with students in photography, broadcasting, music, art and theatre programs.

-- The Culture and Heritage Site Management program’s practical, hands-on and entrepreneurial approach will prepare you for sustainable heritage sector related careers directly upon graduation.
+- The Culture and Heritage Site Management program's practical, hands-on and entrepreneurial approach prepares you for sustainable heritage sector-related careers directly upon graduation.